TechnicJelle/CMGT_GraduationReport/report.typ

 awareness of ethical issues in their role as a designer and can explicitly make such considerations in accounting for choices in the design process._
 ]

+I always tried to keep the ultimate end user of the Rythe Engine in mind when creating the prototypes, to hopefully one day make their lives easier, too, with the engine, built with the LLRI2 library.

+I also always did my best to create the best possible code I could, even though sometimes that came back to bite me later on.
+From those moments, I learnt that sometimes you should not try to make things to pretty the first time around, and to leave the refactoring for later, once you have a better idea of what needs to be done.

+There are no proprietary technologies used in the prototypes, so there are no ethical issues there.

 #pagebreak()
 = Bibliography